 Montmartre has occupied a unique place in the history of Paris.
-Known for its windmills & bucolic setting in the 1800s, it became (in)famous for its racy cafés, dance halls & cabarets where wealthy Parisians would go "slumming".
-During the Belle Epoque Montmartre's bohemian atmosphere attracted numerous struggling artists : Renoir, Picasso, Van Gogh, Toulouse-Lautrec....just to name a few.
+Known for its windmills & bucolic setting in the 1800s, by 1900 it had become (in)famous for its racy cafés, dance halls & cabarets, where wealthy Parisians went "slumming".
+During the Belle Epoque, Montmartre's bohemian atmosphere attracted numerous struggling artists : Renoir, Picasso, Van Gogh, Toulouse-Lautrec....

-On this Art Walk, we will discover the cabarets where these artists met, visit their homes & discuss their technique, their style of painting.
+On this Art Walk, we will discover these artists, visit their homes & see their art.
 Using archival photos we will see how they lived, how they partied...and how some of them died tragically young.
 We will visit an Art Market where you can buy original artwork directly from the artists.

-Along the way, we will also discover the leafy winding picturesque streets that make Montmartre so uniquely charming.
+Along the way, we will stroll the leafy winding picturesque streets that make Montmartre so uniquely charming.
 We'll see the last two windmills of Paris, as well as the city's only vineyard, ending the tour at Sacré Coeur.
 A charming & informative Art Walk.

 Hemingway & Beach at Shakespeare and Company Bookstore 1928